MUSIC FROM FIVE CENTURIES AGO

-Can you imagine how powerful that person’s voice must had been?
+Can you imagine how powerful that person’s voice must have been?

-Dr. Gerona is an adviser to this 12-month project by SULU GARDEN FOUNDATION that began in April 2020.
-The idea emerged after conversations between Jonathan R. Matias and Dr. Gerona in Sulu Garden in 2017 about how important this event will be to the awareness of our national heritage.
+Dr. Gerona is the adviser to this 12-month project by SULU GARDEN FOUNDATION that began in April 2020.
+The idea emerged after conversations between Jonathan R. Matias and Dr. Gerona at Sulu Garden in 2017 about how important this event will be for the awareness of our national heritage.

-The estimated number of miniature warriors of Mactan and Lapulapu’s allies, Conquistadores and Cebuano Allies, and village people of Mactan —- 2,500+.
-Installation of the diorama will begin on March 1, 2021, a month a half before the 500th anniversary of the Mactan.
+The estimated number of miniature warriors of Mactan and Lapulapu’s allies, Conquistadores and Cebuano Allies, and village people of Mactan was 2,500+.
+The installation of the diorama will begin on March 1, 2021, a month and a half before the 500th anniversary of the Battle of Mactan.

 To complement the diorama, Sulu Garden Foundation had searched for a composer to create the sounds of 500 years ago.
 While the musical re-construction is daunting, we are pleased that Peter Jan Melchor B. ”Armor” Rapista has accepted this unique challenge.